-The pelvic ultrasound, no matter the method, is easy, quick and does not cause any pain.
+The pelvic ultrasound, no matter the method, is easy, quick, and does not cause any pain.
 The ultrasound is done by a transducer that uses the gel and transmits high-frequency sound waves to assess the organs.
 These sound waves bounce off when they reach the organs and tissues and produce an echo directed to the transducer that appears in the form of pictures on the monitor or screen.
 T

-he procedure for each type of pelvic ultrasound is slightly different from the other:
+The procedure for each type of pelvic ultrasound is slightly different from the other:

 Transabdominal Ultrasound: In this, the patient lies on the back and then a transducer covered with gel is placed on the abdomen and made to move back/forth smoothly to provide a complete picture of the organs and tissues.
-The gel keeps the air from entering between the device and the skin.
+The gel keeps the air from entering the device and the skin.

-Transvaginal Ultrasound: In this, the patient lies on the back with feet up in the air to allow the transducer covered in gel and latex sheath to be inserted into the vagina, similarly like a tampon.
+Transvaginal Ultrasound: In this, the patient lies on the back with feet up in the air to allow the transducer covered in gel and latex sheath to be inserted into the vagina, similarly to a tampon.

 Transrectal Ultrasound: This procedure is done in men, where the patient lies on the side keeping his back towards the technician, while a transducer covered with gel and a cover is placed inside the rectum.